yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Power_Management/pm_sw_arch.rst

 #.
 Further it stops tick timer, disables interrupts that are not needed, and suspends local drivers.
    After the above steps it sends TISCI To DM for Suspend Finish and enters WFI.

 #.
-The DM (Device Manager) who is the final entity in this entire deep sleep sequence.
-The procedure followed is:
+The DM (Device Manager) is the final entity in this entire deep sleep sequence.
+It does the following:

-   a. now starts to save it's own context to DDR
+   a.
+Saves own context to DDR
    b.
-Disable Security IP LPSCs, such as LPSC_SAUL.
+Disables Security IP LPSCs, such as LPSC_SAUL.
    c.
-Disable non-critical"IP-less" LPSCs, such as LPSC_main_test.
+Disables non-critical "IP-less" LPSCs, such as LPSC_main_test.
    d.
-Save MAIN PADCONF MMRs
+Saves MAIN PADCONF MMRs
    e.
-Save GTC counter and Disable it.
+Saves GTC counter and Disable it.
    f.
-Finally, Suspend OS.
+Finally, Suspends OS.

    The OS in this case is the Free RTOS based Device Manager firmware itself.
 After this step it starts performing final Steps toward completion of Suspend to RAM.